sacmt-hciie/uutaim-master/README.md

 We, together will create the community to create the best way to do multitouch.
 And I will show you how.

+All the rest:
+Contact Info:
+Hilare F. Nollette
+17144971286
+twitter.com/uutaim
+facebook.com/uutaim
+launchpad.net/uutaim
+More to come